Three of my earliest childhood memories …

 If you get a chance to see an episode, let me know what you think.

-But forewarned is forearmed: some of it is hard to listen to.
+Forewarned is forearmed: some of these interviews are hard to listen to and hard to watch.

 Annie Grace describes drinking one to two bottles of wine every evening with two little kids at home.

 Deanna Minnich talks honestly about her food addiction and how she ate her emotions.